curl/curl-for-win/README.md

     Only the current latest versions are kept updated with newer dependencies.
   - The build process is multi-platform and able to cross-build Windows executables from \*nix hosts (Linux and macOS tested.)
+  - Reproducibility requires MinGW-w64 5.1.0 (with `binutils` ~2.25) or upper.
+    Older versions will leave certain bytes at random state in the generated `.exe` file.
+It means that of current CI machines only the Windows and macOS-based ones are usable, the newest available Linux (Ubuntu 14.04) isn't.
+Also, because MinGW-w64 builds on different platforms generate slightly different output (and possibly additionaly reasons), the packages made on these different platforms won't currently have identical hashes.
   - Code signing is implemented but not enabled yet for reasons below:
     - There doesn't seem to exist a way to get _free_ code signing certificates, so only a self-signed certificate could be used, which is not very useful.